Bungalow: Overwater bungalow

 The overwater bungalow is a form of (mainly high-end) tourist accommodation inspired by the traditional stilt houses of South Asia and the Pacific.
-The first overwater bungalows were constructed on the French Polynesian island of Ra’iātea in 1967 by three American hotel owners, Jay Carlisle, Donald McCallum, and Hugh Kelley.
+The first overwater bungalows were constructed on the French Polynesian island of Ra'iātea in 1967 by three American hotel owners, Jay Carlisle, Donald McCallum, and Hugh Kelley.

-They had wanted to attract tourists to Ra’iātea, and to their hotel, but the island had no real beaches, so to overcome this handicap they decided to build hotel rooms directly on the water using large wooden poles.
-They called these structures overwater bungalows and they were an immediate success.
+They had wanted to attract tourists to Ra'iātea, and to their hotel, but the island had no real beaches, so to overcome this handicap, they decided to build hotel rooms directly on the water using large wooden poles.
+They called these structures overwater bungalows, and they were an immediate success.

 By the seventies, tourism to French Polynesia and the Pacific Islands in general was booming, and overwater bungalows, sometimes by then called water villas, became synonymous with the region, particularly for honeymoons and romantic getaways.
-Soon this new tradition spread to many other parts of Asia, the Maldives being the best example, and other parts of the world including, in the last twenty years, many parts of the Caribbean.
+Soon this new tradition spread to many other parts of Asia, the Maldives being the best example, and other parts of the world, including, in the last twenty years, many parts of the Caribbean.
 The first overwater bungalow resort in Mexico opened in 2016.

-Their proliferation would have been much greater but for the fact that overwater bungalows need certain conditions to be structurally viable; in particular, the water surrounding them be consistently very calm, ideally the type of water that can be found in the lagoons and atolls of The Maldives or Bora Bora or, at the very least, that of an extremely sheltered bay.
+Their proliferation would have been much greater but for the fact that overwater bungalows need certain conditions to be structurally viable; in particular, the water surrounding them needs to be consistently very calm, ideally the type of water that can be found in the lagoons and atolls of the Maldives or Bora Bora, or, at the very least, that of an extremely sheltered bay.
 Therefore, despite their popularity, they still remain something of a touristic novelty.